Maureen F. McHugh: Career

-McHugh's first published story was published as a Twilight Zone under a male pseudonym in 1988.
-It was followed by a pair of publications under her own name in Isaac Asimov's Science Fiction Magazine in 1989.
+McHugh published her first story in Rod Serling's The Twilight Zone Magazine in 1988, under the pseudonym Michael Galloglach.
+This was followed by a pair of publications under her own name in Isaac Asimov's Science Fiction Magazine in 1989.
 Since then, she has written four novels and over twenty short stories.

-Her first novel, China Mountain Zhang (1992), was nominated for both the Hugo and the Nebula Award, and won the James Tiptree, Jr. Award.
-In 1996 she won a Hugo Award for her short story "The Lincoln Train" (1995).
-Her short story collection Mothers and Other Monsters was shortlisted as a finalist for the Story Prize in December, 2005.
+Her first novel, China Mountain Zhang (1992), was nominated for both the Hugo Award and the Nebula Award, and won the James Tiptree, Jr. Award.
+In 1996, she won a Hugo Award for her short story "The Lincoln Train" (1995).
+Her short story collection Mothers and Other Monsters was shortlisted as a finalist for the Story Prize in December 2005.
+In 2013, she was a Readercon guest of honor with Patricia A. McKillip.

 McHugh has worked as a writer and/or managing editor for numerous alternate reality game projects, including Year Zero and I Love Bees for 42 Entertainment.
 Since 2009 she has been a partner at No Mimes Media, an alternate reality game company that she co-founded with Steve Peters and Behnam Karbassi.